leonardgeissler/fainder-demo/README.md

 ### Run with Docker

-You need a recent version of Docker including `docker compose` to run the demo.
+You need a recent version of Docker including Docker Compose 2.22 or later to run the demo.

 Build and start the demo: